tjcim/xxefr/README.md

 * DTD files are found here: `/home/vagrant/dtds`
 * Test files are found here: `/home/vagrant/test_files`
 * XXE tools are found here: `/home/vagrant/tools`

-# TODO

-* Move from xxe_java to xxefr
-* Read through the site to make sure it all works and check for spelling errors
-* Figure out how to deploy app to DO
-* Publish to github

-# DO Changes

-* Vagrantfile
-* Nginx for port 80/443
-* Letsencrypt
-* Hugo baseURL
-* Nginx will need to serve the DTD files from the localhost (python will not allow multiple threads)